-For plenty of reasons, Prague is one of the most popular tourist destinations in Europe, and if you had the pleasure to spend a few days in the capital of the Czech Republic (aka Czechia) for a sightseeing tour you would probably visit the Old Town Square in the city center with its scores of splendid and ancient buildings.
+For plenty of reasons, Prague is one of the most popular tourist destinations in Europe, and if you had the pleasure to spend a few days in the capital of the Czech Republic (aka Czechia) for a sightseeing tour you would certainly visit the Old Town Square in the city center with its scores of splendid and centuries old buildings.

-At the southwestern corner of the square one particularly noteworthy housing complex is situated: the Old Town Hall with its famous astronomical clock.
+At the southwestern corner of the Old Town Square one will find a particularly noteworthy building ensemble: the Old Town Hall with its famous astronomical clock (Prague Orloj).

-Astronomical clocks (big and prominent clocks are comparatively rare and posed often as objet de prestige) incite one’s interest not only because of their medieval or contemporary artistic expression, however.
+Astronomical clocks (big and prominent clocks are comparatively rare and posed often as objet de prestige) incite one’s interest not just due to their medieval or contemporary artistic expression, however.

 First and foremost, they bear witness to the technical and scientific bloom during the late middle ages, the Renaissance and the dawn of the modern era.

-The purpose of astronomical clocks is (aside from announcing the time) to depict the course and the current position of the sun and the moon.
+The purpose of astronomical clocks is, apart from announcing the time, depicting the course and the current position of the sun and the moon.

-And, in rarer cases, to display the course of the planets in the solar system, the movement of the fixed star sky, as well as further astronomical information dependent to the geographic location of the clock1.
+And, as addition in rarer cases, displaying the course of the planets in the solar system, the movement of the fixed star sky, as well as further astronomical information dependent to the geographic location of the clock1.

 1 the intention to utilize this information was religious or educational in its nature, beside being just an ornament